 Without knowing the root cause of the behavior problem, fixing it is sheer luck

-Last year I attended a conference workshop on how to manage difficult employees.
-The workshop was aimed at fire service first line supervisors and above, and was taught by a high-ranking officer of a large fire department.
+I one attended a conference workshop on how to manage difficult employees.
+The workshop was aimed at fire service first-line supervisors and above, and was taught by a high-ranking officer of a large fire department.

 The workshop instructor spent a lot of time talking about progressive discipline, documentation and communication in the disciplinary process.